 From physical products, high-ticket services, events, memberships & courses – no matter what you are selling online, with the right ratio of logic and emotion for your brand, your offers can sell like hotcakes!

 To achieve great results, first, you need to know what truly motivates and inspires your audience, so you can find your perfect combo and get the results you want.

 Here is a guide to help you determine the right balance for your website…

 1. Speak to Your Customers’ Needs and Pain Points

 When your customers are deciding whether to buy from you or not, they are typically motivated by two things: to avoid pain, or to increase pleasure.
 As a business owner, you have the choice to positively motivate them, or use the negative angle instead.

-It can be tempting to only focus only on positive emotions, however, it can be more effective to negatively incentivize people.
+It can be tempting to focus only on positive emotions, however, it can be more effective to negatively incentivize people.
 Everyone wants to avoid pain, right?
 More people will spend money on painkillers vs. Vitamins.

 Which of these headlines makes you want to read more?